IceHe/lib/snip/android/activities.md

 ### onPause()

-The system calls onPause() when the activity loses focus and enters a Paused state.
-This state occurs when, for example, the user taps the Back or Recents button.
-When the system calls onPause() for your activity, it technically means your activity is still partially visible, but most often is an indication that the user is leaving the activity, and the activity will soon enter the Stopped or Resumed state.
+**The system calls [`onPause()`](https://developer.android.com/reference/android/app/Activity#onPause()) when the activity loses focus and enters a Paused state.**
+This state occurs when, _for example, the user taps the Back or Recents button._
+When the system calls `onPause()` for your activity, it technically means your activity is still partially visible, but most often is an indication that the user is leaving the activity, and the activity will soon enter the Stopped or Resumed state.

 An activity in the Paused state may continue to update the UI if the user is expecting the UI to update.
-Examples of such an activity include one showing a navigation map screen or a media player playing.
-Even if such activities lose focus, the user expects their UI to continue updating.
+_Examples of such an activity include one showing a navigation map screen or a media player playing._
+_Even if such activities lose focus, the user expects their UI to continue updating._

-You should not use onPause() to save application or user data, make network calls, or execute database transactions.
-For information about saving data, see Saving and restoring activity state.
+You should not use `onPause()` to save application or user data, make network calls, or execute database transactions.
+_For information about saving data, see [Saving and restoring activity state](https://developer.android.com/guide/components/activities/activity-lifecycle#saras)._

-Once onPause() finishes executing, the next callback is either onStop() or onResume(), depending on what happens after the activity enters the Paused state.
+Once `onPause()` finishes executing, the next callback is either `onStop()` or `onResume()`, depending on what happens after the activity enters the Paused state.

 ### onStop()

+**The system calls `onStop()` when the activity is no longer visible to the user.**
+This may happen because the activity is being destroyed, a new activity is starting, or an existing activity is entering a Resumed state and is covering the stopped activity.
+In all of these cases, the stopped activity is no longer visible at all.

+The next callback that the system calls is either `onRestart()`, if the activity is coming back to interact with the user, or by `onDestroy()` if this activity is completely terminating.

 ### onRestart()

+**The system invokes `onRestart()` callback when an activity in the Stopped state is about to restart.**
+`onRestart()` restores the state of the activity from the time that it was stopped.

+`onRestart()` callback is always followed by `onStart()`.

 ### onDestroy()

+**The system invokes `onDestroy()` callback before an activity is destroyed.**

+`onDestroy()` callback is the final one that the activity receives.
+`onDestroy()` is usually implemented to ensure that all of an activity's resources are released when the activity, or the process containing it, is destroyed.

+---

+_For a more detailed treatment of the activity lifecycle and its callbacks, see [The Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle)._

 TODO